 Las Canteras Beach

-This is a really good and very well kept city beach.
+Las Palmas de Gran Canaria has a really good and very well kept city beach, the Las Canteras beach.
 It attracts sunbathers and surfers alike and is a great place for a stroll, stopping at an occasional bar or sampling the excellent ice-cream.
 The beach is 3km long and covered in golden sand.
 Make sure you come back in the evening as there are some great restaurants here.

 Visit the Auditorio Alfredo Kraus at the southern end of the beach.
 This very striking building named after a famous opera singer of the Canaries has ten concert halls and holds many music events and an annual film festival.